Frequently Asked Questions

 What is Stewardship Council?

 Stewardship Council is a California Nonprofit Public Benefit Corporation focused on land conservation and youth investment programs.
-Our mandate includes evaluating and providing recommendations for the conservation and future public use of over 140,000 acres of watershed lands spread across 22 California counties, as well as developing and implementing community-based park and environmental education opportunities for underserved youth.
+Its mandate includes evaluating and providing recommendations for the conservation and future public use of over 140,000 acres of watershed lands spread across 22 California counties, as well as developing and implementing community-based park and environmental education opportunities for underserved youth.

 Where are the watershed lands located?

 The 981 parcels of land cover 141,727 acres (more than 221 square miles) over 22 counties in California.
 These properties stretch from Shasta County in the north to Fresno County in the south, from the Sierra Nevada and Cascade ranges in the east to the Eel River watershed in Mendocino County and the Carrizo Plains in San Luis Obispo County.
-Please see the Maps of Conservation Lands page for more information.
+Please see the Map of Conservation Lands for more information.

-What is your relationship to PG&E?
+What is the Council's relationship to PG&E?

-Do you own the watershed lands?
+Does the Stewardship Council own the watershed lands?

 No, PG&E owns the watershed lands.
 However, the Land Conservation Plan recommends that a portion of these lands be donated to qualified agencies or organizations.

-Who funds Stewardship Council?
+Who funded the Stewardship Council?